joey04/xulBlock-Advanced/README.md

 xBA is not just for current Advanced users, though.
 It's also a good choice for regular uBO users with a desire to learn Advanced mode.

-## Issues
+### Issues
-* If you suspect an xBA bug, check the [Known problems](https://github.com/joey04/xulBlock-Advanced/wiki/Known-problems) wiki page and the issue tracker to see if it's already documented.
-* Read [CONTRIBUTING](https://github.com/joey04/xulBlock-Advanced/blob/master/CONTRIBUTING.md) before filing any issue here.

 As an Advanced user, you are expected to figure out all website breakage by yourself; don't ask for help here.
 If the cause is a 3rd-party filter list problem, contact the list maintainer.

+Read [CONTRIBUTING](https://github.com/joey04/xulBlock-Advanced/blob/master/CONTRIBUTING.md) before filing any issue here.

 ## Table of Contents
 * [Why this fork](#why-this-fork)